awsdocs/amazon-athena-user-guide/doc_source/sorting-arrays.md

 # Sorting Arrays<a name="sorting-arrays"></a>

-Create a sorted array of unique values from a set of rows\.
+To create a sorted array of unique values from a set of rows, you can use the [array\_sort](https://prestodb.io/docs/0.217/functions/array.html#array_sort) function, as in the following example\.

 ```
 WITH